bluvibytes/CMMC-for-SMBs/README.md

 A note on numbering: the 2026 FAR overhaul renumbered FAR 52.204-21 to FAR 52.240-93 for solicitations issued after February 1, 2026.
 The 15 requirements are unchanged, older contracts still cite 52.204-21, and the CMMC rule itself (32 CFR Part 170) still points to 52.204-21.
 The tool shows both numbers where it matters.

+A note on naming: Executive Order 14347 (September 2025) authorized "Department of War" (DoW) as a secondary title for the Department of Defense.
+The statutory name is still Department of Defense, which is what the CMMC rule, the FAR and DFARS clauses, and SPRS use, so this tool and these docs use DoD.
+As of 2026, legislation to make Department of War the permanent legal name was pending.

 ## Who it is for

 - **Business owners and IT leads** at companies that hold FCI and want to understand Level 1 before spending money on it.